Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzStorageDirectory.md

 ```

 ### -PassThru
-Returns an object representing the removed directory.
+Indicates that, if this cmdlet succeeds, it returns a value of $True.
+If you specify this parameter, and if the cmdlet is unsuccessful because of an inappropriate value for the _Path_ parameter, the cmdlet returns an error.
-By default, this cmdlet does not generate any output.
+If you do not specify this parameter, this cmdlet does not return a value.

 ```yaml
 Type: System.Management.Automation.SwitchParameter